How Does Unpermitted Work Affect Home Value?

 What should I consider when selling a house with unpermitted renovations in Texas?

-When selling a house with unpermitted renovations, you need to tell buyers about all the issues you know.
+When selling a house with unpermitted renovations, you must tell buyers about all the issues you know.
 You might have to lower the price or offer to pay for permits or repairs.

 Are there risks involved with unpermitted construction in Texas?